buchwasa/libChunkLoader/README.md

 Using libChunkLoader, I can load that chunk to tell me what the highest block actually is and teleport the player to it.

 ## How can I use libChunkLoader?
-Here's an example of how to use it:
+Here is an example of how to use it:
 ```php
 <?php